 Coryn’s project, which she calls Then What is my Option?, was inspired by a Chicago surgeon, who in 1908 put together a medical journal full of cases of injuries and fatalities that occurred when women could not seek an abortion by a doctor.
 Coryn took the same approach with her project, and researched the more recent dangerous methods that many women resorted to before Roe v Wade was passed, and even more recently.
 The perfectly sculpted hands hold the barbaric “tools” that have been recorded as being used to induce an abortion.
 The photos are startling, but that’s Coryn’s intention.
 She wants people to know what’s at stake should abortion be made illegal again.
 “Let’s not allow congress to make this a reality for women in the United States again.”

-The reaction Coryn has received since showing the work and posting the images on her Facebook page has been expectedly mixed, but overall positive.
+The reaction Coryn received showing the work and posting the images on her Facebook page has been expectedly mixed, but overall positive.
 “I never thought I’d get such a public response.
 It has been good to create an intelligent discussion and open some eyes to how dangerous making abortion illegal can be,” Coryn shared.
 “Most of what came out of my post was people sharing their point of views.
 I find that when discussion topics are very controversial, the best thing to take away is to learn about why the opposing view point thinks that way.
 It is interesting to listen and read respectfully.”

 Contact Your Senator.
 Make Your Voice Heard.